Post: #1

 Author: Ayman Ahmed

-Date: 11-09-2008, 08:51 PM
+Date: 11-09-2008, 07:51 PM

-Zero Interest Economy: Is the Capital Economy out of Remedies?
+Zero Interest Economy: Is the Capital Economy out of Remedies? ______________________________________________________________________

 In a news article published November 1st,2008 at Alsharq-Alawsat * daily news paper, (link provided below) an economic report points to a growing trend of curing the ailing international economy that has suffered an unprecedented economic crisis described by some as worst than a depression since it reveals major flows of theory that led to a faulty practice that may lead to a not-yet realized economic disaster.
 The report points to a policy being adopted by the US and now Japan to push towards a zero interest rate (down to 0.3% from 0.5%) in an effort to stimulate the falling global economy.
 This trend reflects a profound anti-capital principal and questions a number of fundamental principles or axioms of the capital economy.
 The article also mentions that several leading economies are seriously considering a similar course of action.
-My questions and concerns are:
+My questions and concerns are: 1.
+What is the real nature of this course and how far is it studied and analyzed?
+2. Does this action signify that a zero-interest economy provides for the ultimate flourishing economies?
+And if so, why hasn’t such a trend been adopted years or decades ago?
+3. Will this course or corrective or stimulus action be a major shift in the way global economic and financial institutions “Do Business”?
+4. Shall this course denote a confession that the interest-based economy seeks the solution to its crises (plural) in a zero-interest or interest-free economic environment?
+If so, where does this seriously odd situation leave a legend of interest bearing loans that overburdened everyone and every country and has driven all but a few countries to the brink of disaster?
+[Including the highest country in debt the USA, that ironically runs huge deficits, record financial and personal bankruptcies and mounts insurmountable debts to its future generations ] 5.
+Shall the future economic alternative to the current problematic one launches from the point and principal of zero-interest or interest-free foundation?
+6. Shall this solution be a mere economic resolve to a problem or a complete alternative economy?
+7. What will happen to the current commitments (mainly huge debts compiled from high interests on loans)?

 And the simple but multi-billion dollar question: